TheGiftsProject/isc_analytics/README.md

 IscAnalytics.config.namespace = 'App' # an alias which will gain all the analytics behivour in the clientside.
 ```

-We recommend our other gem [ConfigReader](https://github.com/TheGiftsProject/configreader) to load the analytics_accounts data from a YML.
+We highly recommend you to use our other gem [ConfigReader](https://github.com/TheGiftsProject/configreader) to load the analytics_accounts data from a YML.

-The analytics accounts should contain the following sub keys:
+The accounts hash / EnvConfigReader should contain the following sub keys:

 ```yml
 kissmetrics_key: "KEY"